 Hi, I’m Aicha, a final year Occupational Therapy student at Leeds Beckett University.
-Like most of the WorId, in March the UK found itself going into Social Isolation to stop the spread of Covid-19.
+Like most of the worId, in March the UK found itself going into social isolation to stop the spread of Covid-19.
 As a full-time postgraduate student this meant that a lot of my daily routine changed from rushing back and forth to university most days to spending most, if not all, of my day at home.
-In this blog post, I talk about how I am getting through the lockdown as an Occupational Therapy postgraduate student.
+In this blog post, I talk about how I am getting through the lockdown as a university student.

 Whilst at home, I’ve found that it has really helped to start my day off with some movement, I’ve particularly enjoyed doing yoga.
-I use YouTube tutorials to follow a 40-minute class and I find that i sets me up well for the day.
+I use YouTube tutorials to follow a 40-minute class and I find that it sets me up well for the day.
 I feel energised and ready for the day ahead and feel that I am more able to sit still and complete assignments after I’ve had a chance to move.

 When working from home, it’s been great to be able to access books and journals from the online library through Leeds Beckett’s student portal.
 This has meant that the transition to working from home has not been as difficult as it could have been.